 With that said, when you experience problems with the app, just give this page a quick look to see if others can’t upload as well.
 If it’s a server issue, then there’s nothing much to fear since TikTok usually sorts out these technical hiccups within a few hours.

 4. Ensure You Have Good Internet Connection

 One of the main reasons for your TikTok videos not posting is due to a weak or unstable internet connection, inhibiting the upload process.
 Don’t worry, you’re not gonna need lightning speeds just to upload a short TikTok video.
 Only that with moderate internet speeds, your uploading speed may be slowed down.
 Therefore, just briefly check the WiFi or Mobile Internet symbol on your phone’s Status Bar.

 If you’re on WiFi, make sure that the WiFi symbol is showing on the status bar, and you have at least 1 or 2 bars.

 For mobile data/internet, having H+ or 3G should be enough.
 Anything lower would understandably result in slower or failed uploads.

-With that said, if you find your WiFi slower than usual, a nifty tip would be turning your internet router off then on.
+From there, if you find your WiFi or internet connection is slower than usual, a nifty tip would be turning your internet router off then on (restarting your internet router).
 You can certainly see faster internet speeds after doing this.

 On the other hand, a tip to improve your mobile internet would be turning airplane mode on then off.
 If possible, try moving to an area where there is better service or cell reception.